leahfilkin-myob/RefactoringKata/things-we-value/pair-programming.md

 # Pair Programming

 Pair programming originates from XP.
 Its the practice of two developers working at a single computer solving a problem together.
-Pair programming is one of the best ways to learn from other developersand is encouraged at MYOB.
+Pair programming is one of the best ways to learn from other developers and is encouraged at MYOB.

 ## How to best learn